pubky/pkarr/docs/integration.md

 Use [`ResolvePolicy::CacheFirst`] for normal application lookups.
 It returns fresh cached packets, or queries the network on a cache miss or expired cache entry.
 It does not fall back to expired local cache entries.

-Use [`ResolvePolicy::LocalOrRelayCacheOnly`] when a cached packet is acceptable even if it is expired.
+Use [`ResolvePolicy::CacheOnly`] when a cached packet is acceptable even if it is expired.

-Use [`ResolvePolicy::DhtNetworkOnly`] when you need the most recent packet observed from the network, for example before rebuilding and publishing an updated packet.
+Use [`ResolvePolicy::NetworkOnly`] when you need the most recent packet observed from the network, for example before rebuilding and publishing an updated packet.

 ## Next Steps